chapel-lang/chapel/doc/rst/technotes/initializers.rst

 The Initializer Body
 --------------------

-The code written in an initializer can be divided into two categories, referred to as "Phase 1" and "Phase 2" for the remainder of this document.
+The code written in an initializer can be divided into two sequentially-ordered categories, referred to as "Phase 1" and "Phase 2" for the remainder of this document.
+The two phases are separated by a phase division indicator.
 When the phase division indicator is not present, the body of an initializer is assumed to be entirely composed of Phase 2 statements.
 Otherwise, any code prior to the phase division indicator is considered to be in Phase 1, and any code following it is considered to be in Phase 2.
+Phase 1 and Phase 2 will be described in the next few subsections, and additional details and rationale can be found `CHIP 10`_.

 Note that aside from ``try!`` statements without a ``catch`` block, error handling constructs are not allowed in initializers.
 An initializer cannot be